 Northern Light’s Lumie Bodyclock

-The one downside to the Lumie is that, while different languages are supported, the clock only shows military time.
-We’re not sure why, but if you aren’t comfortable with 24-hour clocks, then you may want to avoid this model.
+There’s one downside to the.
+While different languages are supported, the clock only shows military time.
+We’re not sure why, but if you aren’t comfortable with 24-hour clocks, you may want to avoid this model.

 Homelabs Sunrise Alarm Clock